allegheny-computer-science-101-f2020/final/final.md

   TODO

 **6\.
 [12 points]** It is possible to implement an `ArrayList` that contains `n` elements and is realized by a fixed-size array.
-Using the big-Oh notation, furnish the worst-case time complexity for the following `ArrayList` methods.
-Provide justification for the chosen worst-case time complexity.
+Using the big-Oh notation, furnish the worst-case time complexity for the following `ArrayList` methods and provide justification.

 - (a) `size()`